MrBloomguy/dreamify/README.md

 ## 🤲 Contributing

-Dreamify is an open source project.
+JíGí is an open source project forked from [https://dreamify.art/]

-If you want to be the author of a new feature, fix a bug or contribute with something new.

-Fork the repository and make changes as you like.
-[Pull requests](https://github.com/360macky/dreamify/pulls) are warmly welcome.

 ## 📃 License